 They verbalize and accept conflicting emotions and they encourage others to experience gratitude and hope.
 They offer opportunities to take productive action, and they support the efforts of people around them as they attempt to live the most satisfying lives possible.

-As we enter the holiday season, what will be our focus?
-What can we realistically do?
-How can we most effectively deal with the issues that we face?
+As you navigate conflicting emotions in your life and enviornment, what will be your focus?
+What can you realistically do?
+How can you most effectively deal with the issues that you face?

 - Park, N., Peterson, C., and Seligman, M. (2004) Strengths of Character and Well-Being.
 Journal of Social and Clinical Psychology.
 Vol. 23, No. 5, 2004, pp. 603-619.